 scan

 Option ‘a’ is incorrect.
-Get is a valid HBase command and is used to get data from a single cell in an HBase table
+‘Get’ is a valid HBase command and is used for retrieving data from a single cell in an HBase table.

 Option ‘b’ is incorrect.
-Put is a valid HBase command and is used to enter data into an HBase table
+‘Put is a valid HBase command and is used for entering data into an HBase table.

 Option ‘c’ is correct.
-Insert is an invalid command
+Insert is an invalid command.

-Option ‘d’ is incorrect. scan is a valid HBase command and is used to display all the records present in HBase table.
+Option ‘d’ is incorrect.
+‘Scan’ is a valid HBase command and is used for displaying all the records present in an HBase table.

-Q2) Pick the correct command to create table ‘Employee’ having below mentioned structure:
+Q2) Pick the correct command to create the table ‘Employee’ with the structure shown below: